isolacionalista/isolacionalista/README.md

 <p align=center>
 Halo.
 My name is Isis Mendonça, I'm a 20 y/o, portuguese 42 Lisboa student.
 I'm fairly new to coding, I got more invested in the area  since October 2022, when I got accepted at 42.
 Until now, my repositories consist of the school's projects (C Language).
-However, I'm really looking forward to start some projects by my own :)
+However, I'm really looking forward to start some projects on my own :)

 <p align=center>
 Feel free to take a look.